 Before going deep into the topic, let’s understand what a vitamin D is.
 It is a fat-soluble vitamin that will be synthesized when your skin is exposed to sunlight.
 It can also be found in some foods, but only in small quantities.
 The greatest use of this vitamin is lying in the fact that it supports calcium metabolism by helping your body to absorb calcium contents from the foods and supplements you intake.
-Thus, this vitamin D is supporting the maintenance of healthy bones.
+Thus, vitamin D is supporting the maintenance of healthy bones.

 But remember, this is not the only function of vitamin D. It also has the following roles to play: